 Although civil rights laws exist on a federal level, states can modify their codes to protect their constituents further.
 The California Civil Code is no exception and contains inclusive rules.
 One such example is the Unruh Civil Rights Act.
 This law protects everyone in the state from being discriminated against by businesses because of their race, nationality, disability, disease, age, marital status, sex, gender orientation, and more.

 California also takes civil rights protection a step further by charging civil rights violators with crimes if their actions have hurt or threatened anyone.
 You can file a civil lawsuit against the defendant whether or not a criminal suit exists and regardless of its outcome.
 It lets you attain justice if you feel that the criminal sentencing was unsatisfactory.
+Working with civil rights lawyers can help ensure you build a strong case.

 Due to the California Code’s extensive range of topics, it can get challenging to find the information you need for your case.
 A Los Angeles civil rights lawyer can help determine if there were any violations.
 They will also help you comply with the lawsuit requirements specified in the Code of Civil Procedure.